kodecocodes/i9t/custom-segues/custom-segues.markdown

 }
 ```

-Here you give the destination controller, in this case `AnimalPhotoViewController`, the image that it will display.
+Here you give the destination controller — in this case, `AnimalPhotoViewController` — the image to display.

-Run the app and tap the photo.
+Run the app and tap the photo; you should see a larger photo slide up the screen:

 ![bordered iPhone](images/FishDetail.png)

-A larger photo of the fish will slide up the screen.
-There is currently no way for the user to close this screen so you will now create a tap gesture to perform an unwind segue.
+Right now, you have no way to close this screen.
+You'll need to create a tap gesture to perform an unwind segue.

-In **AnimalDetailViewController.swift** add the following method to `AnimalDetailViewController`:
+Add the following method to `AnimalDetailViewController` in **AnimalDetailViewController.swift**:

 ```swift
 @IBAction func unwindToAnimalDetailViewController(segue:UIStoryboardSegue) {